Test Card F: Recent years

 In May 1983, trade test transmissions of the test card ended when Ceefax pages began to be shown during all daytime intervals.
 This meant that Test Card F was only seen for a few minutes early in the morning.

 1992 was the last year that Test Card F was seen daily with music; 1995 was the last year it was seen with music, although it was seen until 1999 with just tone output, and Ceefax was broadcast either with tone or music.
 However, since the closure of Ceefax, the shutdown of analogue television transmissions, and the imposition of budgetary constraints, a new revision of the testcard can be seen daily on BBC Two and BBC Two HD at the end of the "This is BBC Two" transmission.
 Each morning, as the segment concludes, the testcard is broadcast for approximately one minute.

 Since the late 1990s, Bubbles has only very rarely appeared on television, as Test Card F has been discontinued, and Test Cards J and W are very seldom shown, due to the advent of digital television and 24-hour programming.

 For the fortieth anniversary of Test Card F, there was some renewed interest in Bubbles in the media; in a 2007 interview, Hersee mentioned that she took Bubbles into school with her to prove to her headmaster that she really was the girl in the picture.

 The BBC website previously featured Bubbles next to a blackboard with "404" inscribed on it when a user visited a page that did not exist; however, some time between July 2017 and May 2020, this was replaced with an image of two "clangers" (animated puppets) from the BBC television show Clangers.
 Similarly, in 2015 the BBC website's "500" Internal Error page featured a cross-eyed Bubbles appearing in front of a blackboard with a background of fire; however, this has since been replaced with the same error message seen on the 404 page.

 Prior to the relaunch of BBC Three in 2022, Test Card F aired for periods of 20 minutes.

 In popular culture

-Variations and parodies of Test Card F are common in British broadcasting, Internet sites and games.
+Variations and parodies of Test Card F are common in British broadcasting, Internet sites, and games.
 Some prominent examples include:

-While the Independent Broadcasting Authority used a variation of ETP-1 for its test D-MAC transmissions, the franchisee British Satellite Broadcasting used test cards reminiscent of both Philips PM5544 and Test Card F for public satellite transmissions.